DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Finally we append the secret to the pyats configuration file.
+Finally, append your secret to the `pyats` configuration file.

 ```bash